Third of a series: Suggestions for Summer 2015

 My wife glares at me with contempt in her eyes, scoffing: “You should be ashamed of yourself!”
 Instinctively, I open my mouth to defend myself.
 But on second thought, I opt to disengage in silence, knowing full well the consequence of risking a Word War 3.

 So I just give my flabbergasted wife my game-face sweet smile.
 And remain silent.
-Silence, at that moment, seems the best defensive option, not unlike the Mayweather dance-away.
-But I digress.
+Silence, at that moment, seemed the best defensive option.

 What’s with Balicasag anyway?
 What could be so fascinating there that could cause me such great disfavor and distress?